The first year of the Premium Kiwi Partnership (PKP) programme

 While most holiday visitors from China travel to New Zealand

-with organised group tours (67 per cent), there is increasing
+with organised group tours (58.2 per cent), there is increasing

 interest from families and small groups in self-drive and campervan

 itineraries.
-These self-drive tourists are most likely to visit
+These self-drive tourists are increasingly visiting

-The Chinese market continues to be predominantly
+The Chinese market continues to be predominantly dual-destination

-to New Zealand visit another country as part of the same trip.
+country (usually Australia) as part of the same trip.

 Awareness of destination New Zealand is growing in China through

 undertaken by Tourism New Zealand alongside airlines and travel